cherylacook/text-classification-nlp/README.md

 ## Summary
 This project demonstrates that deep learning architectures outperform traditional feature-based methods for text classification.
 Leveraging pretrained embeddings (GloVe) and fine-tuning transformer models (DistilBERT) further improves accuracy, highlighting the value of richer model architectures and semantic representations.

+## Reproducibility / Notes
+- Random seeds are fixed where applicable to ensure consistent results.
+- Both notebooks can be run end-to-end; all required data is provided in the 'data/' folder.